K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Glossary.md

 * `Crash`

     - A software or hardware problem that results in the operation of the program or the even the computer system itself.
     When something has `crashed` it has ceased to operate completely.

 * `Crash Dump`

-    - When a piece of software experiences an error that terminates its operation, raw data from the software is written to the filesystem.
+    - When a piece of software experiences an error that terminates its operation, raw data from the softwares written to the filesystem.
 This data can then be analyized by developers to determine the cause of the crash.

 * `Create`